GNU-Ymir/Documentations/advanced/alias.md

 ## Special case of struct and tuple

-In the chapter [Structure]() you will learn how to create structure containing multiple field of different type.
-You already learn how to make tuple.
-Those type are sometime aliasable, depending on the inner type they possess.
-If a tuple, or a struct has a field, whose type is aliasable, then the tuple or the struct is also aliasable.
+In the chapter [Structure]() you will learn how to create a structure containing several fields of different types.
+You have already learned how to make tuples.
+These types are sometimes aliasable, depending on the internal type they have.
+If a tuple, or a structure, has a field whose type is aliasable, then the tuple or structure is also aliasable.

 The table bellow present some example of aliasable tuple :